Cartergi5/Carter-and-Anthony/README.md

 ### How to Run the Code
 - Now that your audience has installed the necessary software, how do they run it?
+- Open up a terminal window and cd to where ub_code is on your machine
+- Start the virturl enviorment
+- Then cd to where the python scripts are in the ub_racer folder (here is my path C:\Users\antho\OneDrive\Desktop\IE482\temp\spring2026\Projects\ub_racer\client\python)
+- Now open a 2nd terminal window and go to the main class folder and start your 2nd virturl enviorment
+- cd to the samee folder as before
+- In the first terminal window run this python server.py --dev --username YOUR_USERNAME_GOES_HERE
+- In the second terminal window run this python controller.py --dev --port PORT_YOUR_SERVER_IS_RUNNING_ON (the port is given to you from the above comand)
+- In the UI set the camera to 0 or 1 depending on you machine then load the picture
+- Once you hit enable your code will start running and you will be abble to see what is happing
+- NOTE this is for running in dev mode only!!!!!
+For you to run on the robot you must concet to the robot server as well as know the host IP address.

 ### References
 -Claud